enchant97/frameworks_and_languages_module/technical_report.md

                 request['body'] += conn.recv(65535).decode('utf8')
 ```

-The prototype server implementation has an issue, where if concurrent requests are sent and packets are split; it becomes unstable and crashes at random.
-This is a problem with not only multiple users, but even having one active user making concurrent requests will cause the server to crash, which may result in data loss.
-This issue could of been solved by using a web framework where the server is tested and known to be working.
+The prototype server implementation has an issue, where if concurrent requests are sent and there are split packets; the server starts to operate non-deterministically and causes certain packets to be ignored.
+This is a problem with not only multiple users, but even having one active user making concurrent requests will cause these issues, this may result in data loss.
+This issue could of been solved by following the WSGI specification which most well known web frameworks follow.

 - [Original Code Source](https://github.com/enchant97/frameworks_and_languages_module/blob/13eed800212051ec10804221e2aab8317f60e587/example_server/app/http_server.py#L112)